mrjones2014/smart-splits.nvim/README.md

 > The plugin is small, and smart about not loading modules unnecessarily, so it should
 > have minimal impact on your startup time.
 It adds about 0.07ms on my setup.

-> **Note**
-> This won't work if the pane is connected over SSH, as the pane will not properly report the foreground process name.

 Add the following snippet to your `~/.config/wezterm/wezterm.lua`:

 ```lua